6 Science-Backed Benefits of Pyramid Sets for BIG Results

 It may seem a bit abstract if you are new to weight lifting and don’t know how to autoregulate.
 I would strongly recommend taking a quick glance at this article to become familiar with the concept.

-#4 – Benefits of Multiple Rep Ranges
+#4 – Work in Multiple Rep Ranges

 Pyramiding (both the classic and Blast Off methods), have the benefit of allowing you to train in multiple rep ranges.

 Pyramiding allows you to vary it up, and thus vary the stimulus on your muscles.
-And, as I said earlier, training in multiple rep ranges ensures you are hitting both types of fast twitch muscle fiber to ensure optimal growth.
+And, as I said earlier, training in multiple rep ranges ensures you are hitting both types of fast twitch muscle fibers to ensure optimal growth.

 Plus, it just gets boring training in the same rep range all the time.
 Much more exciting to mix it up!

-#5 – Promote Proper Form
+#5 – Promote Proper Form and Technique

 Since every set before your top set is low intensity, and well below challenging, there is little chance for form breakdown.

-And, when you get to that top set, you will execute the form more precisely because you’ve spent all of your prior sets working with manageable weights.
+And, when you do get to that top set, you will execute the form more precisely because you’ve spent all of your prior sets working with manageable weights.

 Pyramiding is simple because there are no exact specified set/rep ranges you are supposed to be working in.
 Unlike ramping or straight sets, where there is a specified weight and reps for each set, with pyramiding, you simply keep working up in weight, as much or as little as you need to.

-Pyramid Sets FAQ
+Benefits of Pyramid Sets FAQ

 Q: What is reverse pyramid training?
 Is it effective?